pcomans/research/swift/types/cg/CGContextDrawLinearGradient.md

 To extend colors on both sides, specify both the “after” and “before” parameters as a logical OR (using the | operator).
 We’ll see an example later:

-Drawing a gradient (not how the gradient is composed pretty cool)
+Drawing a gradient (note how the gradient is composed pretty cool)
 ```objc
 - (void)drawRect:(CGRect)rect{ // Drawing code
 	CGContextRef currentContext = UIGraphicsGetCurrentContext();